 Darrell has recorded for CD, DVD and TV productions, most recently in the title role of The Redeemer with the Mormon Tabernacle Choir.
 Recent engagements include the title role of Mendelssohn’s Elijah with the Salt Lake Choral Artists, Count Almaviva in Le Nozze di Figaro for Utah Festival Opera, Simone in Gianni Schicchi for Intermountain Opera, and Gideon March in Little Women for Utah Opera.

-Mr. Babidge has a private studio and is also full-time faculty at Brigham Young University.
-He teaches the Utah Opera Resident Artists, as well as the Arizona Opera Studio Artists, and is a vocal coach with Dolora Zajick at the Institute for Young Dramatic Voices.
+Mr. Babidge has a private studio and joined the faculty of the Juilliard School in 2019.
+Earlier this year, Juilliard appointed him the chair of the voice teacher faculty starting this fall.
+From 2006 to 2019, Mr. Babidge was full-time faculty at Brigham Young University.
+He taught the Utah Opera Resident Artists, as well as the Arizona Opera Studio Artists, and is a vocal coach with Dolora Zajick at the Institute for Young Dramatic Voices.
 He recently taught at the international vocal program, VOICExperience.
 His students sing in major opera houses throughout the world, including the Royal Opera House, Gran Teatre del Liceu in Barcelona, Metropolitan Opera, Houston Grand Opera, Semperoper Dresden, Deutsche Oper Berlin, Teatro Real in Madrid, Opera di Genova in Italy, Vienna State Opera and San Francisco Opera.
 Students have also been accepted into Young Artist and summer programs, including the Metropolitan Opera, Houston Grand Opera, Glimmerglass, Tanglewood, Wolf Trap, Santa Fe, Aspen, Academy of the West and Ravinia.
 He has been employed by the Metropolitan Opera to teach in their Lindemann Young Artists program, and two of his students recently won the Metropolitan Opera National Council competition.
 Students have recorded for Decca and Deutsche Grammaphon, with a recent recording nominated for a Grammy award.